datengefluester/Critical-Role-NLP/blog_text.md

 time spoken compared to the other players.
 Interestingly, both Ashley and Orion only speak roughly the same as all guests of the show combined.
 This is a testament to the fact that they’re not present for all episodes.
-Still, Laura uses more words than Marisha even though she speaks for less time.
+Laura uses more words than Marisha even though she speaks for less time.
 Moreover, we can see that she uses more turns compared to any other member of the cast.
 This may imply that she speaks at a quicker pace compared to the other cast members.
 However, as we can see in the graph below, this is not the case.
 Instead, Orion speaks the fastest at a speed of 200 words per minute.

+![](output/markdown_figs/speed_of_talking-1.png)

-More generally, there is a catch to these numbers, as not everything that is said is shown in the subtitles.
+Yet there is a catch to these numbers, as not everything that is said is shown in the subtitles.
 Sometimes many people speak at the same time.
 If that happens only the important parts are written in the subtitles.
 This affects the calculated time the actors speak, as it is measured by the time subtitles are shown on the screen.
 For example, a long description from Matt may span over 30 seconds.
 If one of the players were to comment on the scenery at the same time it may be omitted from the subtitles.

-![](output/markdown_figs/speed_of_talking-1.png)

 Despite these shortcomings, we can still look at the most used words per actor to see if players use a set of unique words often.
 To do so we can